Lenders One Brings Together Its Members and Providers To Help Members Increase Profitability and Navigate Current Market, Announces Interest in Equity in Three Technology Companies to Serve Membership

 About Altisource®

 Altisource Portfolio Solutions S.A.
-(NASDAQ: ASPS) is an integrated service provider and marketplace for the real estate and mortgage industries.
+ASPS is an integrated service provider and marketplace for the real estate and mortgage industries.
 Combining operational excellence with a suite of innovative services and technologies, Altisource helps solve the demands of the ever-changing markets we serve.
 Additional information is available at altisource.com.

 Source: Altisource Portfolio Solutions S.A.